YouriMartin/SprintFlow/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) with a **mandatory remuneration clause** - see the [LICENSE](LICENSE) file for details.

+### ⚠️ Important License Notice

+**Commercial Use Requires Remuneration**: Any commercial use, deployment, or distribution of this software requires mandatory remuneration to the copyright holder(s).
+This includes:

+- Using the software in a commercial environment
+- Offering services based on this software
+- Integrating this software into commercial products
+- Using this software to generate revenue

+**Contact Required**: You must contact the copyright holder(s) for licensing terms and remuneration arrangements before any commercial use.

+For non-commercial use, this software is available under the standard AGPL-3.0 terms.

 ## 🎯 Roadmap